 Founded in 1996 and based out of Canada, the idea behind WestJet is that you shouldn't get less service just because you're paying less for a ticket.
 The airline has won several awards since then, was named J.D.
 Power Customer Service Champion, and is involved in several community service projects including the Boys and Girls Club of Canada, Make-A-Wish Canada, and the Ronald McDonald House among other charity groups.
 WestJet is also committed to investing in more eco-friendly practices like building more fuel-efficient jets.

 Where they fly: Major cities throughout the United States, Canada, Mexico, and the Caribbean.
 Major cities throughout the United States, Canada, Mexico, and the Caribbean.
 Check their flight map to see more options.

 Looking for an affordable way to explore South America?
 LAN is known for their reasonable long-haul prices between the U.S. and a variety of destinations—sign up for their email newsletter and never miss a sale.
 The airline also offers extensive in-flight entertainment options.
 Each seat has its own television, and you can choose from more than 100 movies, 42 TV shows, 25 games, and even customize your own music playlist from their collection of more than 1,000 CDs or listen to one of their 10 available radio stations; entertainment options sure to make that international flight go by in a jiffy.

-: Miami is the major U.S. hub, but flights also leave from most major cities in the U.S. and Canada.
+Where they fly: Miami is the major U.S. hub, but flights also leave from most major cities in the U.S. and Canada.
 Within South America, destinations include Lima, Santiago, Buenos Aires, Montevideo, Rio de Janeiro, Guayaquil, Bogotá, LaPaz, and Caracas among others.
 Domestic flights are also available within Colombia, Ecuador and the Galápagos Islands, Peru, Chile, and Argentina.